KiltedCode/khandaria-campaign/sessions/2021/2021-02-04-going-on-a-bear-hunt.md

 beast drawn wagons, larger than a horse, 4 distinct moving blobs, woolly rhinos
 to the west of us, from Qubla or castle, heading towards meadow
 think that could be the natural cut through the mountains we were looking for
-after about an hour `Guros` appears
+after about an hour `Gurrus` appears

 > Instituting security protocol.
 > First word each way is sender's last assigned watchword,